 Well-maintained tires are integral to passenger safety and fuel efficiency.
 Make it a habit to check the tires visually.
-Check the tire pressure on a regular basis and before long trips or when carrying extra weight.
+Check the tire pressure on a regular basis with a pressure valve and before long trips or when carrying extra weight.
 During the cooler months, the tire pressure tends to drop.
 During the summer months, the tire pressure increases.
 Therefore, you should check the tire pressure and ensure optimal levels each season.

 6. Headlights and Braking and Parking Lights

 Ensure that the lights on your vehicle are functioning properly.
 Check if the headlights are working and well positioned.
 Walk around the car to ascertain that turn signals and the parking lights are working.
-Ask a friend to check if the braking lights are working when you press on the brake pedal.
+Ask a friend to check if the brake lights are working when you press on the brake pedal.
 Ensuring these lights are working protects you and other drivers against accidents.

 Regular vehicle maintenance protects your vehicle, and guarantees your safety and that of your loved ones.
 In case the vehicle breaks down, or is damaged, remember that faulty vehicles pose a danger to you and other drivers.
 Contact a towing company to deliver the vehicle to the service station or to the dealers shop.